HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to enable a disabled event log using PowerShell
+## How to Enable a Disabled Event Log Using Powershell

 First we create a new `EventLogConfiguration` object and pass it the name of the log we want to configure, then we set it to enabled and save the changes.